tohxuewang99/DevSecOps/README.md

 # DevSecOps
 # Azure DevOps and GitHub for DevSecOps

-# Steps to create a simple Net 6.0 Project:
+# Steps to create a simple Net 6.0 Project, to simulate company application:
 # Step 1: Set Up Your Environment
 Download and install the .NET 6 SDK from the official .NET website.
 Download and install Visual Studio Code from the official website.